 Engage with others in conversation on Twitter to make connections.
 Respond promptly to your followers when they address you.
 Retweet others and be a curator of useful content.
 Post quality content on a consistent and frequent basis, and you will likely gain new followers when other people share what you post.

 Twitter does offer advertising options to help build your following.
 You can spend money to buy followers, even highly targeted followers.
-But in the same way you can’t buy true friends, you can’t really purchase followers who are guaranteed to pay attention to you.
+Just like you can’t buy true friends, you can’t really purchase followers who are guaranteed to pay attention to you.

-You can also market the fact you’re on Twitter in a number of ways.
-Place a Twitter icon or follow widget on your website or blog.
+You can market the fact you’re on Twitter in a number of ways.
+Place a Twitter icon or a Twitter widget on your website or blog.
 Include Twitter share buttons on the content you publish on your site or blog.
-Mention your Twitter account on other social networks you use such as Facebook, Instagram and Pinterest.
+Mention your Twitter account on other social networks you use such as Facebook, Instagram, and Pinterest.
 Add a Twitter icon or your Twitter handle to your print collateral, product packaging, and signage.